we-sh/42ShellTester/spec/minishell/binary/005-binary-test-wrong-path/README.md

 ### Variables

-The following variables may appear in ths test:
+The following variables may appear in this test:

 * ${**GLOBAL_INSTALLDIR**} -> The installation directory of 42ShellTester
 * ${**GLOBAL_TMP_DIRECTORY**} -> The temporary directory in which tests are executed
 * ${**GLOBAL_TOKEN**} -> A token that changes value at launch time
 * ${**PATH**} -> The standard environment variable PATH
 * ${**HOME**} -> The standard environment variable HOME

 ### Support binaries

 The following binaries may appear in this test: